jerrychangusa/Election-Campaign-/README.md

 int televisionVoteReceived = Campaign.runAd(Ads.TV_AD);
 int instagramVoteReceived = Campaign.runAd(Ads.INSTAGRAM_AD);
 ```

+The above code runs five ads (one of each type).
+Since you have an ad budget of 1,000,000 ads you can call runAd 1,000,000 times in order to generate votes.

 ** End a Campaign **
 To end a campaign, call the Campaign.end() method.
 Ending a campaign will display the total number of votes that were earned as well as the total number of ads that were run during the campaign.